meribold/signal-cli.bash/README.md

     s alvin lukas "I summon entropy."
     ```

-*   Query for a region or window, take a screenshot, and sent it and an optional message:
+*   Query for a region or window, take a screenshot, and send it and an optional message:
     ```bash
     s -s alvin "This message is optional."
     ```